conal/quotes/quotes.md

 (on [P vs NP](http://en.wikipedia.org/wiki/P_%3D_NP_problem))

 At this point I am reminded of the keynote speech of the then boss of IBM in France who addressed the audience at the 7th IEEE Logic programming conference in Paris.
 IBM prolog had added a lot of OO extensions, when asked why he replied: Our customers wanted OO prolog so we made OO prolog.
 I remember thinking "how simple, no qualms of conscience, no soul-searching, no asking 'Is this the right thing to do' " ... - Joe Armstrong [Why OO Sucks](http://www.sics.se/~joe/bluetail/vol1/v1_oo.html)

 "The best way to have a good idea is to have a lot of ideas." - Linus Pauling

-"Only short programs have any hope of being correct." - Arthur Whitney

 "Beauty is the first test: there is no permanent place in this world for ugly mathematics." - G. H. Hardy, A Mathematician's Apology